litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.7.0/litmus-probe.md

 All probes share some common attributes:

 - **probeTimeout:** Represents the time limit for the probe to execute the check specified and return the expected data.
-- **retry:** The number of times a check is re-run upon failure in the first attempt, before declaring the probe status as failed.
+- **retry:** The number of times a check is re-run upon failure in the first attempt before declaring the probe status as failed.
 - **interval:** The period between subsequent retries